jonjonignacio/gabrielignacio.github.io/README.md

 Key Responsibilities:

--Managed the full lifecycle of services — from design and deployment to operation, monitoring, and continuous refinement.
+- Managed the full lifecycle of services — from design and deployment to operation, monitoring, and continuous refinement.

--Built and configured servers, hardware, storage, and services in line with operational and project requirements.
+- Built and configured servers, hardware, storage, and services in line with operational and project requirements.

--Conducted daily system and security monitoring, ensuring uptime, integrity, and proper execution of critical processes (e.g., logs, backups, scheduled jobs).
+- Conducted daily system and security monitoring, ensuring uptime, integrity, and proper execution of critical processes (e.g., logs, backups, scheduled jobs).

--Strengthened infrastructure security by recommending and implementing new technologies, supporting migrations, and promoting infosec best practices across the team.
+- Strengthened infrastructure security by recommending and implementing new technologies, supporting migrations, and promoting infosec best practices across the team.

--Applied OS patches, upgrades, and performance tuning while optimizing system resources and automating routine tasks.
+- Applied OS patches, upgrades, and performance tuning while optimizing system resources and automating routine tasks.

--Developed and maintained installation/configuration procedures, with a focus on automation and scalability.
+- Developed and maintained installation/configuration procedures, with a focus on automation and scalability.

--Practiced sustainable incident response and facilitated blameless postmortems to improve resilience.
+- Practiced sustainable incident response and facilitated blameless postmortems to improve resilience.

 Technical Contributions:

-Designed, debugged, and optimized software tools, applications, and system utilities.
+- Designed, debugged, and optimized software tools, applications, and system utilities.
-Provided technical leadership, mentoring, and support to fellow developers and IT staff.
+- Provided technical leadership, mentoring, and support to fellow developers and IT staff.
-Implemented architectural improvements and security enhancements in response to evolving requirements and vulnerabilities (CVEs, bugs, malware threats).
+- Implemented architectural improvements and security enhancements in response to evolving requirements and vulnerabilities (CVEs, bugs, malware threats).
-Applied independent judgment in solving complex system and software issues, with occasional project leadership responsibilities.
+- Applied independent judgment in solving complex system and software issues, with occasional project leadership responsibilities.